 The University has installed electronic key boxes to assist you in gaining access to areas you need.
-A Key Box Access Request Form must be signed by you, your CSU Point-of-Contact, and approved by the Access Control & Security Systems Department for processing before you will be given access to a key box.
+We want you to be able to get where you need to go.
+A Key Box Access Request Form must be signed by you, your CSU Point-of-Contact, and approved by the AC&SS Department for processing before you will be given access to a key box

 - 1. You may not loan, transfer, give possession of, misuse, modify, or alter CSU keys or the key ring. - 2.
-You may not allow others to use your PIN code, nor may you use another's PIN code. - 3.
-Upon noticing any damage to a key, key ring, or key box, you must report it to AC&SS (x.5386) immediately. - 4.
-Contractors must have suitable key loss insurance to the value of \$250,000.00 and must show proof of said insurance coverage. - 5.
-You may not cause, allow, or contribute to the making of a copy/duplicate of any CSU key.
+You may not allow others to use your PIN (code), nor may you use another's PIN/code. - 3.
+Upon noticing any damage to a key, key ring, or key box, you must report it to AC&SS (x5386) immediately.

-- 6. Loss of a key can be a significant financial responsibility for you, ranging from \$58 to \$500,000.
+- 4. Contractors must have suitable key loss insurance to the value of \$250,000.00 and must show proof of said insurance coverage. - 5.
+You may not cause, allow, or contribute to the making of a copy/duplicate of any CSU key. - 6.
+Loss of a key can be a significant financial responsibility for you, ranging from \$58 to \$500,000.
 You (and/or your company) are responsible for costs associated with replacing all locks/keys affected by your loss. - 7.
 You are encouraged to ask the value of your particular key(s) before you sign the Key Box Access Request Form to ensure you are aware of your liability. - 8.
 You must abide by the CSU Access Control Regulations as shown on the CSU website. - 9.
 Upon departure from the CSU campus, contractors must return all keys and lock any doors in areas they have worked in. - 10.
-If you have any questions, please contact AC&SS at (216) 687-5386.
+If you have any questions or concerns, please contact Access Control and Security Systems at (216) 687-5386.